IPaffi/HexPanel/README.md

-# HexPanel
+# About a HexPanel
-Hello!
-You've landed on a project branch of the CreatHex&HexPanel development team!
-Here we are improving the panel together with you, making it closer and closer to the ideal with each update.
-The panel receives a stable update once a week, follow the development of the HexPanel project so as not to miss interesting updates, innovations, as well as a lot of interesting things!
-Don't forget to subscribe to our telegram channel where we will all be glad to see you t.me/CreatHex!
-Chat can help you with your problem or answer your question!
-# How to install the panel?
-Okay, first let's figure out where you need to install our panel? termux?
-Windows?
-Or even Linux Terminal?
+           You have reached the github branch of the CreatHex&HexPanel development team project!
+Here we improve the panel together with you.
+The panel receives a stable update every 6 months, follow the development of the HexPanel project.
+Don't forget to subscribe to our telegram channels, where we will all be glad to see you t.me/CreatHex and t.me/HexPanel.
+Okay, first let's figure out where to install our panel?
+Termux?
+Window?
+Or even a Linux terminal? let's start
-Let's start with an easy one!

-# How to launch HexPanel in Termux
+# Launch HexPanel in Termux
-—Part 1.
+Part 1.
 Loading:

--Go to the browser.
+ • Go to the browser.

- •Not in Play market
+ • Not in Play market

--We drive in the search line Termux f-droid
+ • We drive in the search line Termux f-droid

- •Download exclusively from the site f-droid
+ • Download exclusively from the site f-droid

--Click install
+ • Click install

-—Part 2.
+Part 2.
 Installation:

--Open Termux

-• Alternately enter the commands:
+• Open Termux, alternately enter the commands:

 $ apt update